neilberkman/clippy/hn-post.md

 I posted about clippy a couple of days ago and now I've released pasty, the companion tool that completes the bidirectional file workflow.
-It eliminates the cd ~/Downloads && ls -lt && cp ... && cd - workflow when you need to get a file into your project.

 Together they solve both directions:

 - clippy: Copy files from terminal that actually paste into GUI apps (Slack, email, etc.)

-- pasty: Paste files from GUI apps into your terminal
+- pasty: Paste files from GUI apps that actually work in your terminal

-Core use case: Copy a file in Finder → pasty → file gets copied to your current directory.
+Core use case: Copy a file in Finder → pasty → file appears in your current directory.

 Smart text handling: Copy a text file in Finder → pasty → outputs the file's content to terminal.

-Recent downloads feature:
+Since my last post, I've also added some killer features to clippy:

-    # Download something in your browser, then:
+Recent downloads with interactive picker:

-    pasty -r                    # copies it to current directory pasty -r --pick             # interactive picker for multiple files pasty -r 5m                 # only last 5 minutes pasty -r --batch            # all files from same download batch
+    clippy -r                   # copy most recent download clippy -r --pick            # interactive picker

-This pasty -r feature alone has already saved me tons of time and context switching.
+    clippy -r --paste           # copy and paste in one step

 You get both tools: brew install neilberkman/clippy/clippy